 Mindego Gateway opened in May 2014.
 The site includes parking for 20 cars, a restroom, access to a popular trail system, and the Audrey C. Rust commemorative site with tiered viewing platforms, including a wheelchair-accessible terrace.

 Ancient Oaks Trail Extension

-Stunning views of the Pacific Ocean are a highlight of this trail as it meanders up hilly woodlands and meadows from the new staging area before connecting with the Ancient Oaks Trail.
-Visitors can head back to the parking area along the Charquin and Mindego Hill Trails that complete the 3-mile loop opened in March 2015.
+Stunning views of the Pacific Ocean are a highlight of this trail as it meanders up hilly woodlands and through meadows from the new staging area before connecting with the Ancient Oaks Trail.
+Visitors can head back to the parking area along the Charquin and Mindego Hill Trails which complete the 3-mile loop that opened in March 2015.

-Conservation grazing at was established at Mindego Ranch in November 2015 as a cost-effective strategy to maintain ideal grassland-to-brush ratios for San Francisco Garter Snakes, control invasive weeds, reduce wildland fire fuel loads, maintain open water habitats in shallow ponds for California Red-legged frogs, and promote native plant diversity, as well as support a traditional Coastside land use.
+Conservation grazing was established at Mindego Ranch in November 2015 as a cost-effective strategy to maintain ideal grassland-to-brush ratios to protect San Francisco garter snakes, control invasive weeds, reduce wildland fire fuel loads, maintain open water habitats in shallow ponds for California Red-legged frogs and promote native plant diversity as well as support a traditional Coastside land use.

 Mindego Hill Trail

 Opened in March 2016, the final .75-mile trail segment gives hikers and equestrians access to the summit of Mindego Hill.
 Once at the top visitors are surrounded by the sweeping landscape with views out to the Pacific Ocean!

 - March 2016 – Mindego Hill Trail to the top of Mindego Hill opens